 Most panic attack symptoms are actually the result of hyperventilation, which is when you breathe too quickly.
 Interestingly, the symptoms of hyperventilation feel as though you're not getting enough oxygen (including difficulty breathing) when in reality it's breathing out too much carbon dioxide.
 That's why one of the keys to successful treatments is learning to breathe better again.

 Panic attacks are complex issues that can be difficult to stop, because they're somewhat self-sustaining.
 They're triggered often by a fear of panic attacks, normal and anxiety related physical sensations, and more.
-Treatment requires you to learn more about yourself and how you respond to physical sensations, as well as reducing your fear of the panic attacks and finding healthier ways to cope.
+Psychotherapy requires you to learn more about yourself and how you respond to physical sensations, as well as reducing your fear of the panic attacks and finding healthier ways to cope.

 If you're suffering from panic attacks, talk to me today.
 Let's discuss your anxiety and what's going on in your life and see what we can do to reduce your anxiety today.